johndryan/prizm/README.md

 In obscuring the Self in the multiplexed collective, does there lie the potential to encourage and enable a kind of individuality beyond possessive Western Individualism?

+## Functionality

+This project takes a selection of personal information through a custom interface which includes a magnetic card swipe (for Driver's License and other card information), a camera with facial recognition, a custom fingerprint scanner (webcam and threshold image-processing) and a keyboard for text data entry.
+Over the course of the project's exhibition, data was collected from visitors and store in a local database.
+A second screen alongside the input interface displayed continually generated collective identities created from the submitted data.

+The project was developed using [Python](http://www.python.org), [Flask](http://flask.pocoo.org), [OpenCV](http://opencv.org), [Arduino](http://www.arduino.cc) and [Processing](http://processing.org).

 ## Further information

 - [Project Video on Vimeo](http://vimeo.com/johndryan/prizm)